outshift-open/open-ui-kit/MIGRATION.md

 ## Current Version: 1.x

-Open UI Kit is currently in its initial major version.
+Open UI Kit is currently in its initial major version (1.x).
 This migration guide will be updated as new major versions are released.

+**Current stable version**: Check the [latest release](https://github.com/outshift-open/open-ui-kit/releases) for the most up-to-date version information.

 ## Future Migration Planning